 To be a successful technical marketing manager, you must understand how to apply marketing best practices in the context of a nuanced technical audience.

-These 10 keys – which focus on brand, positioning, website plans, content marketing strategy, and awareness and loyalty campaigns – will strengthen the skills and knowledge you need to be a successful marketing manager in a technical, B2B company:
+These 10 keys – which focus on brand, positioning, website plans, content marketing strategy, awareness, and loyalty campaigns – will strengthen the skills and knowledge you need to be a successful marketing manager in a technical, B2B engineering company:

-Without a plan, how will you know what to do, and when?
-Having an effective marketing plan and following it will be critical to your success as a technical marketing manager.
+Without a strategic marketing plan, how will you know what to do, and when?
+Having an effective strategy and following it will be critical to your success as a technical marketing manager.
 In busy times, the tendency is to rush and complete any marketing tactic that looks promising at the moment, without taking into consideration your marketing strategy and goals.
 So, take the time to truly define your marketing goals and measurable objectives.

 2. Position and Brand Your Company Creatively and Carefully